-- Working effectively in the aged care industry and caring for the elderly
+- Working effectively in the aged care industry

-- Understand and support people with dementia
+- Understanding and supporting people with dementia

 - Workplace health and safety